-- System visibility: the system needs to keep the user informed of what is happening.
+1) System Visibility: the system needs to keep the user informed of what is happening.

-- Consistency and standards: the system must follow standards and conventions of similar platforms.
+4) Consistency and standards: the system must follow similar platform standards and conventions.

 Furthermore, it values the responsiveness - adaptable website for all screen sizes - and site performance optimization (WPO): host the site in a safe and stable manner, preventing it from going offline; and values the speed, optimizing images, deactivating unnecessary plugins and choosing a theme that is not so heavy.